 To add insult to injury, we were broke.
-Like flat broke.
+Like, flat broke.
 Dead broke.
 Poor as church mice.
 I’d have to remove my shoes to count how many times our electricity got shut off on Warren Street.
-I shit you not.

 By the time adulthood was at my doorstep, I thought if I made enough money, I could circumvent Mom’s path; I could somehow achieve happiness (or at least finance it).
 So I spent my twenties traversing the corporate ladder.

 Fresh out of high school, I skipped the whole college route and instead found an entry-level sales job with a corporation that “let” me work six, sometimes seven, days a week, ten to twelve hours a day.
 I wasn’t great at it, but I learned how to get by—and then how to get better.

 I bought a big-screen TV, a surround-sound system, and a stack of DVDs with my first big commission check.
 By 19 I was making over $50,000 a year, twice as much as I’d ever seen Mom bring home, but I was spending even more, racking up the credit-card debt.
 I obviously needed the three M’s in my life: Make.
 More.
 Money.